-If you’ve been carrying a significant amount of credit card debt for more than a year, you likely feel the burden of your monthly payments and climbing interest rates.
-It may feel hard to get ahead when the minimum monthly payments are only enough to cover the high interest rates and don’t make enough of a dent in your outstanding balance.
+If you’ve been carrying a significant amount of credit card debt for more than a year, you likely feel the burden of your monthly payments..
+It’s definitely hard to make progress when the minimum monthly payments don’t do much to reduce your outstanding balance.

 Some benefits of a credit card consolidation loan:

-1) Get a fixed rate that won’t go up on you.
+1. Get a fixed rate that won’t go up.

-3) Have a known pay-off day for when your loan is finished.
+3. Have a known payoff date for when your loan is finished.

-The best way to tell if credit card consolidation is the answer, however, is to do the math.
-If you can get a lower rate with a loan (and pay it off in the same or less amount of time), consider how much a consolidation may save you over the next few years.
 Credit card consolidation loans are also perfect for anyone who needs a structured plan to get out of debt in a set amount of time.
-If you’re looking to buy a home in five years, for example, a credit card consolidation with a 5-year term may get your debt paid down in time to bring your credit risk in a better place for a mortgage.
-Choose one with a 3-year term, and your payments will be larger, but your debt gets paid quicker!
+If you’re looking to buy a home in five years, for example, a consolidation loan with a 5-year term may get your debt paid off in time to bring your credit risk in the appropriate range for mortgage approval.

-Credit card consolidation loans aren’t the only way to pay down credit cards but they are certainly one of the more popular.
-Because they have a simple application process, offer a single rate for the life of the loan (not promotional or temporary), and require one monthly payment, they can help simplify debt reduction for anyone tired of tracking balance transfer end dates and multiple payments each month.
-But before you decide, you should review some other possible options for credit card reduction:
+Credit card consolidation loans aren’t the only way to pay down credit cards.
+But they are certainly one of the more popular methods.
+Understandably so, since it’s typically a simple application process that offers a single rate for the life of the loan (not promotional or temporary), and would require only one monthly payment.

 |0% Balance Credit Cards||